bstefanescu/qutejs/web/doc/docs/app/data.md

 Qute is providing a built-in solution to achieve this through the **application data model**.

 Anyway, you can still integrate a state management system like **redux** with Qute.
-See the `$bindVM` function at the bottom of thios page.
+See the `$bindVM` function at the bottom of this page.

 ## Application Data Properties